sargarass/spatial-database-coursework/README.md

 }
 ```

-Order of operation is impacted on performance so it will be smart to use the simple filter first and then apply algorithm for finding all points in polygon.
+Order of operation has impact on performance so it will be smart to use the simple filter first and then apply algorithm for finding all points in polygon.

 ```
 std::unique_ptr<TempTable> officesTT = db.selectTable("Офисы ТЕЛЕ-3").unwrap();